-The IPBan Pro web admin utility is a powerful server application that serves a number of purposes, such as:
+The IPBan Pro web admin utility is a powerful server application that all IPBan Pro Datacenter Clients connect to.
+This server control center serves a number of purposes, such as:

-- Maintain a connection to each IPBan Pro client, show last ping time of each client.
+- Maintain a connection to each IPBan Pro Datacenter client, show last ping time of each client.

 - Synchronize banned ip addresses amongst all clients.
 When an ip address is banned on one client, the client sends the ip address to the web admin utility.
 The web admin utility then broadcasts the ban back to all clients, who then add the ip address to the firewall.